DIYgod/RSSHub/website/docs/routes/traditional-media.md

 :::

-You can use `sophi=yes` query parameter to invoke the **experimental** method, which can, if possible, fetch more articles(between 20 and 100) with `limit` given.
+You can use `sophi=true` query parameter to invoke the **experimental** method, which can, if possible, fetch more articles(between 20 and 100) with `limit` given.
 But some articles from the old method might not be available.

 ### Category/Topic/Author {#reuters-lu-tou-she-category-topic-author}